-Like we said, you’ve got a ton of options when it comes to private transportation within Filipino cities.
-Our advice: take advantage of these options.
-Often.
+Our advice: take advantage of these options to get around.
 They.
 Are.
 Awesome.
 Here are some of the most popular choices:

 Jeepneys are old military jeeps left over from the US occupation of the Philippines which have since been converted into colorful, uniquely-Filipino private buses.
 They’re cheap (usually around 7 pesos or $0.25 per ride), they’re everywhere (you don’t need any sort of qualification or license to own or operate one), and they’re probably the most popular form of mass transit in the Philippines (even though they’re not particularly comfy).

 More than anything though, Jeepneys are colorful.
 Owners take lots of pride in their rides, and it’s common to see extravagantly-painted jeepneys on most major roads.
 Where do you catch a jeepney and where do they go?
 Make it easy on yourself: have your local trip planner integrate at least one jeepney ride into your itinerary—they’ll give you all the info you need.